aws-samples/amazon-cognito-vue-workshop/docs/UserPoolSetup.md

 ## Finalize App Client

 You will now see the following screen after you have created your app client.
-Click the "Nect step" button.
+Click the "Next step" button.
 ![npm run](../docs/images/cognito-steps/app-client-finalize.png)

 ## Triggers